srg-ics-uplb/blog/content/articles/jach/jach_005.rst

 whether to use a VM with 1 VCPU and 2GB RAM or a VM with 2 VCPUs and 4GB RAM.

 Cloud providers run benchmarks to measure the performance of various VM configurations for applications.
 However, these benchmarks are done independent of the application to be deployed.
-Most like because providers have no knowledge of what application will be deployed. ]
+Most likely because providers have no knowledge of what application will be deployed.

 This paper [VARGHESE2019_] addresses these issues by introducing an application-aware benchmarking methodology.
 The main hypothesis presented in the paper is that by taking into account application